pjperez/docker-whminecraft/README.md

 ![Server logs](http://i.imgur.com/FFkfe65.png)

-It works out of the box.
+It works out of the box **on every single hosting, vps and cloud providers**.
 There's no other configuration to be done, anywhere.

 ## Credits